Waiākea High School

 Waiākea High School is a public, co-educational secondary school in Hilo, Hawaii.
 The school's mascot is the Warrior.
 It is part of the Hawaii State Department of Education.
 Founded in 1976, the school graduated its first class in 1980.
 The campus boasts the sculpture Landscape on the Ocean by Satoru Abe.
 Waiākea High School's crosstown rival is Hilo High School.

-The school sits on approximately 1,400 acres of land, which are adjacent to feeder schools Waiakea Elementary and Waiakea Intermediate.
-Campus facilities include a gymnasium, library, baseball and softball fields, and a track, football, and soccer field, which was constructed in 2016.
+The school sits on approximately 43-acres of land and is adjacent to feeding schools Waiākea Elementary and Waiākea Intermediate.
+The school is also located directly across from the University of Hawaiʻi at Hilo.

+For academics, the school offers a variety of dual credit options, including Advanced Placement (AP), Early College and Running Start.
+The school also utilizes a Smaller Learning Community (SLC) system of career academies.

 History

-In 1976, the school opened to 17 teachers and 385 sophomore students, after Hilo High, the only high school in the Hilo area, became overcrowded.
-It was established about ten years after adjacent schools Waiakea Elementary and Waiakea Intermediate were built.
-Although the school was founded in 1976, the campus itself was not built until the following year.
+In 1976, the school opened to 17 teachers and 385 sophomore students due to overcrowding at Hilo High School.
+The school's name, Waiākea, meaning broad waters, was chosen due to the area the campus was located in, while its mascot and colors were chosen by the first freshman class in a poll.
+Although it was founded in 1976, the campus itself was not built until the following year.

-When the school was first built, it originally only had 2 portables and 3 main buildings; These buildings were later redesignated as buildings E, F, and I. By 2001, the school had 21 buildings, including a gymnasium, cafeteria, and a library.
-The gym was built in 1987, and was opened for the 1987-1988 school year.

-In 1997, the school's population decreased due to the opening of Keaau High School.